csc-training/summerschool/gpu-openmp/docs/06-OpenMP-interoperability.md

 lang:   en
 ---

-# Interoperability with libraries and HIP{.section}
+# OpenMP interoperability with libraries and HIP{.section}

 # Interoperability with libraries